 2. Founders and employees

-Naturally, any discussions about people who are integral to the company can influence brand reputation.
+Any discussions about people who are integral to the company can influence brand reputation.

 If your company’s founder is a public figure or if some employees have their own sizable followings, you should also monitor their names and usernames.